 Installing a Plugin

-In the step above we successfully generated CDN service for our WordPress site.
-Now we need to configure our WordPress site so it can work with CDN service properly.
+In the step above we successfully generated a CDN service for our WordPress site.
+Now we need to configure our WordPress site so it can work with the CDN service properly.
 To do so, we have to require one plugin to be installed on our WordPress site.

 Log into your WordPress dashboard and Add New plugin from the Plugins option.
 Search for Breeze – WordPress Cache Plugin.